open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >   0 & \ldots & 0 & 1
 > \end{array} \right]$$
 >
-> is the identity matrix.This is because if a matrix  $A $
+> is the identity matrix.
+This is because if a matrix  $A $
 >  is  $n\times n $
 >
 > then  $A I = A $